 Focus on Flavor Pairings

-Here are a few ideas for yummy flavor pairings to include on your charcuterie board!
+You have your grocery list, but how do you put them together to make the perfect charcuterie board?
+Focus on yummy flavor pairings!
 Start with the base of your choice (could be crackers, a toasted French baguette, ciabatta, pita, whatever you like!), and stack the pairings below on top.
 If you have a pairing that you’ve created and loved, be sure to share them with me!
 I’m always down to try something new.

 - Proscuitto + apricot jam + honey